foilen/java-libraries/README.md

 - jl-smalltools: A couple of small tools that are mostly one class each.
 - jl-incubator: Everything that is new and that might be removed or that might be changed (like a different API)
+- jl-smalltools-test: A couple of small tools that are mostly one class each to help with unit tests.

 Process
 -------